 Comparability across countries is achieved by using estimates of GDP and labour inputs from a common source (the OECD) and by converting local currency based measures of GDP using purchasing power parity (PPP) exchange rates.
 PPP exchange rates (usually referred to simply as PPPs) attempt to equalise the cost of a representative basket of goods and services in countries with different national currencies.

-Estimates of total hours worked in Scotland during a given period are based on responses to the Annual Population Survey for actual hours worked, and derived as part of the ONS Regional Productivity estimates for NUTS1 areas of the UK.
+Estimates of total hours worked in Scotland during a given period are based on responses to the Labour Force Survey for actual hours worked, along with Workforce Jobs statistics, and derived as part of the ONS Regional Productivity estimates for NUTS1 areas of the UK.

 Criteria for Change: